emiskas/GUI_Password_Manager/README.md

 Running the Application
 ===
 ### Using Python
-To start the application, you simply run the main_window.py file inside /GUI_Password_Manager/gui/
+To start the application, simply run the main_window.py file inside /GUI_Password_Manager/gui/

 ### Using the executable
 There is an executable each for Windows and Linux in their own folders.
 You can simply run these.

+*Recommended: If you do use the executable, put it into a seperate folder, because the application will create an additional backup folder*

 Software dependencies
 ===